 Catchment sensitive farming (CSF) is a scheme run by Natural England in partnership with the Environment Agency and Defra.

 Approximately 70% of agricultural land in England is designated as a nitrate vulnerable zone (NVZ).
 Where nitrates are found to be consistently above the set limit and this is attributed to agriculture, an action programme is required to reduce these levels.
 The action programme must be revised every four years, therefore the rules change frequently.

 These regulations are intended to minimise the risks of pollution by setting out standards for the design and construction of storage facilities on farms in England and Wales.
 They apply to all slurry stores and reception pits.
 In England, it is a legal requirement to pre-notify the Environment Agency 14 days before starting work on any new slurry store.

 Disposal of pesticides and disinfectants

-UK groundwater regulations were introduced to protect groundwater.
+There are regulations to protect groundwater.
 It is no longer permitted to dispose of tank washings containing pesticide residues to discard areas.
 Washings may only be applied to an untreated part of the crop.
-Further information can be found on the Voluntary Initiative website.